 According to the company, they were inspired by the “simplicity and elegance of California living” to create this line.
 In fact, back in 2017, the line was redesigned to deliver an updated look on retail floors.
 It’s been described as a “freshened-up collection,” that features a newly designed plaid border fabric.

-Let’s dive into the eight mattresses featured in this collection to see if any sound up your bedroom alley.
+Let’s dive into the eight mattresses featured in this collection in our Aireloom Preferred Collection review to see if any sound up your bedroom alley.

 The Company: Aireloom

 Before we spell out all the details of these eight mattresses, let’s take a step back to talk about Aireloom as a company, which has an elite and rich background.
 Aireloom was founded in the early 1940’s by King Karpen — Karpen was not a king, but he did create mattresses that were said to be for “royalty.”
 His mattresses were made with top-quality materials, like thick layers of silk, cashmere, wool, and cotton.
 It was marketed for Hollywood’s elite and soon nicknamed the “Rolls Royce” of mattresses.
 Aireloom ended up in the bedrooms of many celebrities and even made its way to the White House!

 Aireloom was bought by Earl Kluft in 1992.
 Then, in 2015, the privately held global mattress manufacturer and retailer The Flex Group acquired E.S.
 Kluft & Co.
 Today, Aireloom is owned by a large corporation, yet still gives off the feeling you’re shopping from a small, artisanal brand.